Our wedding

 Rings that Hold Home

 Designing our rings was perhaps the most meaningful part.
-Mark’s wedding band became a miniature map – a contour ring engraved with the Rivelin Valley, the landscape of home.
+Mark’s wedding band was of course, a miniature map – a ring hand engraved with the contours of Rivelin Valley, the landscape of home.
 It’s the place we walk, run, and return to again and again.
-It sits next to his red gold contour map engagement ring of Roche de Mio.
+It sits next to his red gold contour map engagement ring of Roche de Mio (the mountain in the French Alps where he proposed).
 I made myself a textured white gold band with an eye catching blue sapphire, complimenting the complex shapes of my Daisy Lee Jewels engagement ring.

 Small Details with Big Meaning